wrld3d/wrld-example-app/windows/README.md

 - [CMake](https://cmake.org/) (>= 3.1.1)
 - [Git for Windows (MinGW shell)](https://git-for-windows.github.io/)

+## Depreciation

+- Windows is no longer supported for the WRLD example app.
+- The last stable windows build is stored in a branch.
+- Use `git checkout windows-deprecated` to move to the deprecated windows branch before attempting the steps in **Setup**.

 ## Setup

 1. Open a Git Bash (MinGW) terminal for the following commands.